xiaoli-dong/nf-qc/README.md

 # nf-qc
-ABMicroBioinf/nf-qc is a bioinformatics pipeline that can be used to do the genome/metagenome sequence quality control and generate sequence stats information
+ABMicroBioinf/nf-qc is a bioinformatics pipeline that can be used to do the genome/metagenome sequence quality control and generate sequence stats information.
+For now, I only tested the pipeline with the illumina paired-end dataset.
+I will keep updating the program later.

 ![flowchart](https://user-images.githubusercontent.com/52679027/121611912-9a322180-ca16-11eb-9447-663dd6ffd4af.png)